 What happens if they change?
 What's the cancellation or postponement policy once you've booked?
 How long is your quote valid for?
 Is it fixed as long as your dates don't change?
 If you don't know your dates yet, after what period would your quote possibly change?
 (Note: The industry is seasonal so summer moves often cost more, shipping lines can also change their rates and currency fluctuations can affect costs too, so most movers fix their quotes based on either a set move date or a period of time).

 Each country has a list of restricted and prohibited items.
 Ask your removal company if there is anything you should be aware of that might be on prohibited/restricted lists or would potentially attract additional costs.

 14. Where can you read customer reviews for previous European Moves?

-Ask if they can point you in the direction of any independent reviews services their customers use for example TrustPilot, or Which?
-Trusted trader.
+Ask if they can point you in the direction of any independent reviews services their customers use for example TrustPilot.
 If they don't use independent review websites do they have reviews on their website or can they put you in touch with previous customers who can help you understand what the move experience is like?

 15. Will they provide European standard packing?